brucemack/brucemack.github.io/ampersand/index.md

 The NTP protocol was introduced in 1985.
 It's very simple.
 An NTP client can be implemented on a microcontroller easily.
-I tested my implementation on an RP2040 controller that was also connected to a GPS/GNSS module connected in order to calibrate.
-My conclusion is that the a microcontroller's onboard clock can easily maintain synchronization within about 4ms of "GPS time."
+I tested my implementation on an RP2040 controller that was also connected to a GPS/GNSS module in order to calibrate.
+My conclusion is that a microcontroller's onboard clock can easily maintain synchronization to within about 4ms of "GPS time."
 Even better synchronization can probably be achieved with more sophisticated methods, assuming the controller's crystal oscillator is of reasonable quality.
 No OCXO/TCXO is required, but the "normal" oscillator needs to be pretty good.